-The professionals at Southern Air Heating and Cooling are dedicated to helping you better understand air quality and why it’s so important to make sure that yours is always good.
+The professionals at Southern Air Heating, Cooling & Plumbing are dedicated to helping you better understand air quality and why it’s so important to make sure that yours is always good.
 We’re here to offer you advice on preventing poor air quality without always having to resort to professional help.
 Follow these DIY ways of achieving better indoor air quality all on your own!

 Baton Rouge Indoor Air Quality Solutions

 First, to know how to help the air quality of your home, we want you to understand what indoor air quality actually is.
 Indoor Air Quality (IAQ) measures the number of pollutants in the air in your home and how they affect your health and comfort.
 Poor indoor air quality can lead to suffering from outdoor allergens, pet dander, weather conditions and many other things.